-From Despair to Hope: A socio-economically transformed "township" through a re-designed food system and holistic approach.
+From Despair to Hope: A socio-economically transformed "township" through a re-designed food system within a holistic approach.

-Leading township transformation through food system re-design that utilises "Home Farming" supported with "Hubs" and "Agripreneur" networks.
+Leading township transformation through a re-designed food system, utilising "Home Farming" supported by "Hubs" and "Agripreneur" networks.

 The pioneers of the new dawn in Philippi: A wise and brave Xhosa woman with an energetic, visionary young "umlungu".

 Fresh Life Produce (Pty) Ltd. South African Company Registration Number: 2016/018346/07.
 VAT Registration Number: 4790280285

 Lead Applicant Organization Type

 If part of a multi-stakeholder entity (i.e. team), provide the names of other organizations and types of stakeholders collaborating with you.